nokia/SReXperts/docs/eda/beginner/bridge-domains.md

 Great job completing the Bridge Domains exercise!
 You've successfully:

-- Created layer-2 connectivity between client11 and client13 using EDA's Bridge Domain resources
+- Created layer-2 connectivity between `client11` and `client13` using EDA's Bridge Domain, Bridge Interface, and VLAN resources
 - Learned how to configure Bridge Interfaces to connect physical interfaces to virtual networks
 - Mastered the use of EDA's transaction and dry run capabilities to preview configuration changes
 - Discovered the power of label-based operations to efficiently manage multiple interfaces